-- A The Agribusiness Programme
+A. The Agribusiness Programme

 - 1. The BSc Agribusiness Management (sp)

-- BSc
+- 2. BSc

-- a) Major in Agribusiness
+- (a) Major in Agribusiness

-- b) Major in Entrepreneurship
+- (b) Major in Entrepreneurship

-- c) Minor in Entrepreneurship
+- (c) Minor in Entrepreneurship

-- B. The Human Ecology Programme
+B. The Human Ecology Programme

 - 1. BSc Human Nutrition and Dietetics (sp)

-- 2 BSc
+- 2. BSc

-- a) Major in Family and Consumer Sciences

-- b) Major in Nutritional Sciences
+- (a) Major in Nutritional Sciences

-- c) Major in Foods and Foodservice System Management
+- (b) Major in Foods and Foodservice System Management

-- d) Minor in Sports Nutrition
+- (c) Minor in Sports Nutrition

 - 3. Diploma in Institutional and Community Dietetics and Nutrition

-- 4 Certificate in Human Ecology(See SECTION XVI CERTIFICATES & DIPLOMAS)
+- 4. Certificate in Human Ecology (See CERTIFICATES & DIPLOMAS)